elixir-ecto/ecto/README.md

 end
 ```

+You can read more about [the Repository API in the docs](http://elixir-lang.org/docs/ecto/Ecto.Repo.html).

 ### Entities

-Entities in Elixir are used to represent data.
+Entities in Ecto (docs) are used to represent data.
 An entity can defined as follow:

 ```elixir
 defmodule Weather.Entity do